VISIT OUR ART STORE ▶

 These pigments don’t exist in nature, but they’re made using organic chemistry.

-Synthetic organic pigments are some of the boldest, brightest colors in my palette.
-They're stable, consistent, and flow beautifully on the page.
+Synthetic organic pigments are some of the boldest, brightest colors in the artist’s palette.
+They’re stable, consistent, and flow beautifully on the page.

 Not all organic pigments come from nature.
 Some are created in labs using carbon-based compounds.